-Obviously spots are the most obvious symptom of chicken pox and these appeared on what I would say is about day 2/3.
+Obviously, spots are the most obvious symptom of chicken pox, and these appeared on what I would say is about day two or three.
 This was after the night of having chills and fever.

-The first spot appeared in the morning and rapidly more and more appeared.
-In fact from the late morning when I saw the doctor and he had to ask me to show him the spots, that would not have been necessary later in the day when they were all pretty obvious.
+The first spot appeared in the morning, and rapidly more and more appeared.
+In fact, in the late morning when I saw the doctor, he had to ask me to show him the spots.
+But that would not have been necessary later in the day when they were all pretty obvious.

-Although all of my son's spots really appeared overnight, I would say that my spots took a couple of days to appear, maybe 3 in all, until they were all there and there were a lot of them!
+Although all of my son's spots really appeared overnight, I would say that my spots took a couple of days to appear, maybe three in all, until they were all there, and then there were a lot of them!

-The obvious thing is not to scratch the spots (and actually this isn't too difficult as, once you have scratched one on your head, you know how painful that is!).
+The obvious thing is not to scratch the spots (and actually, this isn't too difficult as once you have scratched one on your head, you know how painful that is!).
 But the really difficult thing is not to rub them or brush them even by accident.
-Think of how many time you rub your face normally and it is really tricky not to do so almost subconsciously.
+Think of how many times you rub your face normally, and it is really tricky not to do so almost subconsciously.

 Symptom 6 - Aches and Pains

-Over the whole time I had general aches and pains, as well as the headache in particular.
+Over the whole time, I had general aches and pains, as well as a headache in particular.
 I had pains in my back and neck and took paracetamol on and off to keep the aches and pains at bay.

-My doctor did say I could also take ibuprofen (which is not recommended to children with chicken pox) but I only felt I needed the paracetamol the majority of the time so I took that and a couple of ibuprofen.
+My doctor did say I could also take ibuprofen (which is not recommended for children with chicken pox), but I only felt I needed the paracetamol the majority of the time, so I took that and a couple of ibuprofen.

-While you are still contagious you may need to get help from friends and family if you need drugs or groceries as you shouldn't really be going out before the spots have scabbed over.
+While you are still contagious, you may need to get help from friends and family if you need drugs or groceries.
+You shouldn't really be going out before the spots have scabbed over.